Why it Matters — Legal Rights

 Greater access to credit for small firms

-Credit bureaus and credit registries are one way of increasing access to finance for individuals and small firms (17).
+Credit bureaus and credit registries are one way of increasing access to finance for individuals and small firms (19).
 With better, cheaper and faster access to credit information, lending officers can use accurate and objective data to make unbiased decisions in offering loans.
 And when they can assess the risk of default, banks have more incentive to lend to individuals and small firms.
-Supported by credit reporting systems, banks can base their credit decisions on past borrower behavior and therefore sensibly extend credit to smaller firms (18).
-Research shows that basing credit decisions on objective information may improve the availability of credit to the poor and increase entrepreneurs’ opportunities for success, supporting the development of micro and small businesses in developing economies (19).
-A recent study found that after the introduction of new credit reporting systems in developing economies, access to credit grew twice as fast for small firms as for large ones (20).
+Supported by credit reporting systems, banks can base their credit decisions on past borrower behavior and therefore sensibly extend credit to smaller firms (20).
+Research shows that basing credit decisions on objective information may improve the availability of credit to the poor and increase entrepreneurs’ opportunities for success, supporting the development of micro and small businesses in developing economies (21).
+A recent study using firm-level surveys of 63 economies covering more than 75,000 firms found that the introduction of a credit bureau improves the firms’ likelihood of access to finance, with longer-term loans, lower interest rates and higher share of working capital financed by banks.
+The study also finds that the greater the coverage of the credit bureau and the scope and accessibility of the credit information, the more profound its impact is on firm financing (22).

 Better borrower discipline